Biela's Comet: Possible observations and searches

 There were, however, inconclusive observations during the 1865 and 1872 returns.
 Charles Talmage, using ephemerides provided by John Russell Hind, claimed to have briefly observed a nebulous object in approximately the right position in November 1865.
 James Buckingham also observed two nebulosities in 1865 after studying Hind's predictions, but Hind subsequently stated that they were unlikely to be Biela's Comet, as they were much closer together than the two components of the comet should have been.
 A puzzling observation recorded as X/1872 X1, seen by N. R. Pogson in late 1872 from the Madras Observatory, was also speculated to be a recovery of Biela's Comet, though once again this was later shown to have been unlikely.

 Despite the apparent destruction of the comet, there were a number of searches for it during the later 20th century.
-Brian G. Marsden and Zdeněk Sekanina attempted to calculate a likely orbit for any remaining parts of the comet; it was during a search using Marsden's calculations that Luboš Kohoutek discovered Comet Kohoutek.
+Brian G. Marsden and Zdeněk Sekanina attempted to calculate a likely orbit for any remaining parts of the comet; it was during a search using Marsden's calculations that Luboš Kohoutek discovered C/1973 E1 (Kohoutek).
 It has been calculated that the mass of the debris left in the Andromedid meteor stream is still much less than the total mass of the comet.
 Given that it is more likely that the main mass loss occurred near aphelion before the 1845 apparition, it seems possible that fragment A at least may still exist as a 'dormant' comet.

 There have been several attempts to identify objects discovered subsequently either as Biela's Comet or as a remnant of it.
-The German astronomer Karl Ristenpart attempted several times to prove a link with the comet now known as 18D/Perrine-Mrkos, which had a very similar orbit to Biela apart from a differing Argument of Perihelion.
-Despite this, it was not possible to prove any relationship and Perrine-Mrkos, an intrinsically faint object, has itself since been lost.
-Comet 207P/NEAT (P/2001 J1), discovered in 2001 by the NEAT asteroid survey, was also found to have a similar orbit to Biela's Comet, and it was initially thought possible that it was in some way related to it.
+The German astronomer Karl Ristenpart attempted several times to prove a link with the comet now known as 18D/Perrine–Mrkos, which had a very similar orbit to Biela apart from a differing argument of perihelion.
+Despite this, it was not possible to prove any relationship and Perrine–Mrkos, an intrinsically faint object, has itself since been lost.
+Comet 207P/NEAT (P/2001 J1), discovered in 2001 by the Near-Earth Asteroid Tracking (NEAT) survey, was also found to have a similar orbit to Biela's Comet, and it was initially thought that it was in some way possibly related to it.

+2023

+Propagating the very dated orbit from the 1800s, there is speculation that Biela could pass around 0.2 AU from Earth in late October 2023 and come to perihelion in December 2023, but Biela could just as easily be out by the orbit of Jupiter.
+The 1649 meteoroid stream is expected to generate a modest increase in the December 2023 activity of the Andromedids.